SSWConsulting/SSW.Rules.Content/rules/build-inter-office-interaction/rule.md

 * Relationships
 * Communication
 * Technical Skills
-* Resource access - TODO: Use different words or maybe an example?
+* Access to resources e.g.
+  * Knowing who has certain skills
+  * Knowing who can provide you with localized or domain specific information
 * Cooperation
 * Confidence
 * Knowledge of alternative approaches
 * Cultural understanding
-* Understanding of foreign perspectives TODO: use different words or an example?
+* Understanding of foreign perspectives e.g.
+  * knowing why someone from another culture responds to questions in a different way to what you are used to

 ### Methods
 There are tonnes of unique ways that interaction can be developed including: